MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 		LLUIDisplay.Instance.getUIDrawerSoftware().drawLine(gc, x1, y1, x2, y2);
 	}

-The implementation of ``DisplayDrawer`` only consists to call the Graphics Engine' software algorithm.
+The implementation of ``DisplayDrawer`` simply calls the Graphics Engine's software algorithm.
-This software algorithm will respect the `GraphicsContext`_ color and clip and will update the `Display.flush()`_ dirty area.
+This software algorithm will use the `GraphicsContext`_ color and clip and will update the `Display.flush()`_ dirty area.

 .. _section_drawings_sim_custom: